CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 | 7               | 1.65968           | 1.69434              |
 | 8               | 1.62579           | 1.6759               |

 We can see from the data above that as the path that terminated has been removed by using stream compaction, time used in ShadeMaterial function is less compared to the one that not using stream compaction.
 Though the time used is less, as I mentioned above, the remove_if function cost way more time than the time saved in ShadeMaterial function, which makes the each interation way slower.
-However, when compared with open box and close box, we can see that the time used in open box becomes much less as the depth becomes larger, that's because light can't excape from a close room, which makes the path harder to terminate, so the stream compaction will not obvious effect in close room compared with open room.
+However, when compared with open box and close box, we can see that the time used in open box becomes much less as the depth becomes larger, that's because light can't excape from a close room, which makes the path harder to terminate, so the stream compaction will not  have obvious effect in close room compared with the open one.